Band: Garet Camella

 Lowdown:

-If 18-year-old Garet Camella's debut EP was a fortune cookie,
+If 18-year-old Garet Camella's debut EP was a fortune

-and picking techniques) with harmonious chorus builds and
+strumming and picking techniques) with harmonious chorus

-Mostly refraining from the darker acoustic lullabies of Bon Iver
+a full-band sound.
+Mostly refraining from the darker acoustic

-or Damien Rice, this album's syncopated, stop-time,
+lullabies of Bon Iver or Damien Rice, this album's syncopated,

-occasional guitar slaps and groovy salsa/funk/folk
+stop-time, occasional guitar slaps and groovy salsa/funk/folk

 Latin-infused vibe leans toward Jason Mraz, but moves closer